deondigital/api-client/Readme.md

 * Added `unitName` field to `GuardError` to indicate which file a guard error occurred in when using multi-file projects.
 * Added a terminate command, which disallows applying further events on a contract.
 * Added support for `contract entrypoint`.
+* Added support for the `CordaContract` data type.
+* Renamed the `ExternalObject.mkContract` function to `ExternalObject.mkStringContract`.

 ### [17.1.0] - 2020-11-05